iyobo/jollofjs/packages/isvalid/README.md

         schema: { … }
     }

-Exampe 2 shows an array that should have at least 2 elements:
+Example 2 shows an array that should have at least 2 items:

     {
         type: Array,